Gourmet fare takes center stage at these delicious destinations across the West.

 Harry & David

 Harry & David began in 1910 as a pear orchard, and from catwalks above the factory floor, you can still see the famed Royal Riviera pears getting hand-sorted, wrapped in foil, and packed into gift baskets.
 Elsewhere, you may spot popcorn tumbling with caramel in rotating drums, and bakers pulling fresh fruitcakes from the oven.
 The Medford, Ore., factory is busiest late summer through fall, as it prepares to ship millions of holiday gift packages.

 New World Distillery

 No fewer than nine botanicals—including sarsaparilla root, cinnamon bark, and dried lime—go into New World Distillery's Oomaw gin.
-Try to identify each during a tasting and tour at the newly opened Eden, Utah, facility.
+Try to identify each during a tasting and tour at the Eden, Utah, facility.
 Owners Chris and Ashley Cross lead groups through what looks like a laboratory, past two 2,000-liter fermentation tanks, two stills, and 20 bourbon barrels for aging.
 Along the way, you'll learn how to read a label and what "proof " means in terms of quality and flavor.

 Lucero Olive Oil

 The prime time to visit Lucero Olive Oil in Corning, Calif., is October to December, when its olive orchards are harvested and the proceeds milled to make extra virgin oil.
 Five different tours are available, but all end at the tasting bar.
 "The tour is fun, but the wow factor is the tasting," says Kristin Cook, marketing director.
 "It's like wine."

 Read More: 6 Sacramento Wine Tasting Experiences